About Rhea Lana’s: The Company

 Her neighbors were glad when they finally moved the sale out of our home - it had grown beyond moms who were her friends.
 Since then, she has learned how to have high quality events in many different venues.
 Over the years, she kept trying new things, learning more about business, and finding the right formulas with marketing, customer service, establishing systems, and more.

-Over the last 23 years, Rhea Lana’s has grown to a nationally recognized, award-winning franchise with 100 franchises, in 22 states and counting.
+Over the last 24 years, Rhea Lana’s has grown to a nationally recognized, award-winning franchise with over 100 franchises, in 24 states and counting.
 Rhea Lana’s started as a business to serve young families and has experienced tremendous growth over the last two decades, however the core values prevail.

 Rhea Lana’s offers moms around the country what every family is looking for: the chance to earn a paycheck off outgrown items, purchase high quality pieces at budget-friendly prices, and business opportunities for parents searching for flexibility.

 Our franchise and owners continue to be awarded for service and excellence.
-2020 awards include:
+Recent awards include:

 - Rhea Lana's entered Franchise Business Review's Hall of Fame for being a Top Franchise 10 years straight.